thegetty/provenance-index-csv/knoedler/README.md

 -   Abbreviations may be spelled out.

 -   Titles in brackets were added by PSCP from further research and the source of such information is included.
-The title `"[Untitled]"` was added when a title could not be found.
-The title "Untitled" without brackets is verbatim from the stock book.
-See the `"public_notes"` column below for more details about the use of brackets in specific fields.
+The title `[Untitled]` was added when a title could not be found.
+The title `Untitled` without brackets is verbatim from the stock book.
+See the `notes` column below for more details about the use of brackets in specific fields.